+Course Credits Credit di i stributio on of the Department

+title & course criteria requisite offering t he

+Code Lecture Tutorial Practical/ of t he course

+Practice course

+Nature

-Course title & Credits Credit di course stributio ono fthe Eligibility criteria Pre- requisite Department offering t he Code Lecture Tutorial Practical/ Practice of the course course Nature and Wildlife Studies 4 2 - 2 12 th Pass Nil Zoology
+and Wildlife 4 2 - 2 12 th Pass Nil Zoology

+Studies

 The course is designed to acquaint students with varied aspects of wildlife conservation, including its importance, major threats, and management of habitats and populations.
 The emphasis will be on developing interest and invoking a sense of responsibility among students towards wildlife conservation.
 The course also explores different techniques, perspectives, and approaches to both identify and achieve wildlife management goals.
-Further, students will be motivated to pursue careers in the field of wildlife conservation and management.
+Further, students will be motivated to pursue careers in the field of wildlife conservation and management..